yuy-m/CCGrep/README.md

    - If `n` is given, print line numbers.
    - If `N` is given, print pairs of start and end line number.
    - If `f` is given, print whole code of clones.
+   - If `r` is given, print whole code of clones in one line.
    - If `o` is given, print only the matched parts of a clone code.
    - If `e` is given, comment out the file name and line numbers.
  - `--parallel`        search each file in parallel.